2024 Bible Teachers and Preachers (Foundational) Network

 Prior preparation will be set for all applicants.

-Applicants should be gifted local church pastors and lay preachers who want to develop their skills in expository preaching.
+Applicants should be those who teach the Bible (whether in a local church setting, on university campuses or elsewhere, whether from the pulpit or not) and want to develop their skills in expository preaching and teaching.
 This Foundational Track seeks to provide essential skills for communicating God's truth in engaging, relevant, and above all, biblical ways.

-Mike Chalmers works at Cor Deo as a mentor, and also with UFM as Short-term Mission Coordinator.
+Mike Chalmers is a mentor with Cor Deo, a ministry training programme, and is also UFM Worldwide’s Short-term Mission Coordinator.
 Previously, he was a Staff Worker in Wales with UCCF.
-He enjoys preaching and discipling, and continues to support and encourage university students by speaking at training events and missions.
-Mike… Read more
+He enjoys preaching and discipling, and continues to support and encourage university students by speaking at… Read more